 If the Service Provider ID was specified, all lsmsFilterNPA-NXX objects for that Service Provider are returned.
 If only one object was requested, that object is returned.

-lsmsFilterNPA-NXX Creation by the SOA
+lsmsFilterNPA-NXX Creation by the SOA This flow is not available over the XML interface.

 Action is taken by the SOA personnel to create an lsmsFilterNPA-NXX object.